remorses/vitro/README.md

-# react-comics
+# storyboards

 ## UI and personality

 **this project is under heavy development**

-The ui should resemble a comic board, using bordered rectangles to contain the components
+The ui should resemble a story board, using bordered rectangles to contain the components

 In the top right there should be a button group to choose the container rectangles size (like in dribbble.com, choose between 2 per row, 4 per row, ...)

 Every rectangle has a title that simply is the exported component name

-The index page displays all the different comics available, it should resemble a comic book where every cell points to a comic board
+The index page displays all the different stories available, it should resemble a story book where every cell points to a story board

 ## Differences with story book